Second Chechen War: Status

 In late April 2008, the Human Rights Commissioner for the Council of Europe, Thomas Hammarberg, visited Russia's Caucasian republics.
 After wrapping up the week-long visit, he said he observed a number of positive developments in Chechnya, and that there was "obvious progress".
 He also noted that the judicial system in Chechnya was functioning properly.
 According to Hammarberg, missing people and the identification of missing bodies were still the two biggest human rights issues in the region, and he expressed his wish that further efforts be done to clarify the issue.
 President Putin responded to his comments, saying that the visit was of "great significance", and that Russia will take into account what the council had to say.

 Counter-insurgency operations have been conducted by Russian army in Chechnya since 1999.
-President of Chechnya, and former separatist, Ramzan Kadyrov declared this phase to end in March 2009.
-On 27 March 2009, President of Russia Dmitry Medvedev met with Alexander Bortnikov, the Director of the Federal Security Service to discuss the official ending of counter-terrorism operations in Chechnya.
+President of Chechnya, and former separatist Kadyrov declared this phase to end in March 2009.
+On 27 March 2009, President of Russia Dmitry Medvedev met with Bortnikov, the Director of the FSB to discuss the official ending of counter-terrorism operations in Chechnya.
 Medvedev directed the National Anti-Terrorism Committee, which Bortnikov also heads, to report to the Russian government on this issue, which will then be decided by the Russian parliament.
-However Medvedev asserted that situation in Chechnya must remain under direct control of the FSB.
+However Medvedev said that situation in Chechnya must remain under direct control of the FSB.

 On 16 April 2009, the counter-terrorism operation in Chechnya was officially ended.
-As of 2009, close to 480 active insurgents were fighting in the mountains under leadership of field commander Doku Umarov according to official data.
-Doku Umarov was killed by poisoning in 2013.
+As of 2009, close to 480 active insurgents were fighting in the mountains under the leadership of Umarov according to official data.
+Umarov was killed by poisoning in 2013.
 Umarov's successor Aliaskhab Kebekov was reported killed in 2015.
 The "Caucasus Emirate" grouping founded by Umarov in 2007 was by 2015 largely absorbed into the ISIS-affiliated Vilayat Kavkaz led by Rustam Asilderov.
 Asilderov was reported killed in 2016.

 On 18 October 2022, Ukraine's parliament condemned the "genocide of the Chechen people" during the First and Second Chechen Wars.